 Recently, there are two research lines aiming to achieve general visual assistants: diffusion-based and in-context learning approaches.
 The first focuses on developing text-to-image models~\citep{sd} as a unified foundation model for various visual perception tasks.
 For example, InstructPix2Pix~\citep{brooks2023instructpix2pix}, InstructDiffusion~\citep{instructdiffusion}, and InstructCV~\citep{instructcv} repurpose generative models as a universal language interface for image editing and other visual tasks.
 However, their capable tasks are limited, and their performance lags behind that of task-specific models.
 The second research direction focuses on visual prompting, where pixel-based prompts are used to tackle various vision tasks within a single learning framework.
 This approach employs prompting techniques to generate the desired visual outputs in an in-context manner.
 Examples include Painter~\citep{painter}, PromptDiffusion~\citep{promptdiffusion}, and LVM~\citep{lvm}, which have successfully handled a variety of visual scenarios within one framework.
 However, these methods inherently lack the ability to follow human language instructions, limiting their controllability and interactivity.
 (More related works are discussed in Sec.~\ref{related_works}.)

 Taking into account the strengths and limitations of previous approaches, we introduce \textbf{PixWizard}, a versatile interactive image-to-image visual assistant designed for image generation, manipulation, and image-to-image translation.
 PixWizard is a DiT-based framework that can handle a wide range of visual tasks when provided with sufficient training data, along with the interface for human language instructions.
-Specifically, PixWizard exhibits three main features as follows: \begin{enumerate} \item {\textbf{\textit{Task Unification:}}} Given the diverse nature of vision tasks and data formats, ranging from pixels and coordinates to binary masks and categories, it is challenging to find a unified representation.
+Specifically, PixWizard exhibits three main features as follows:

+$\bullet$ {\textbf{\textit{1.
+Task Unification:}}} Given the diverse nature of vision tasks and data formats, ranging from pixels and coordinates to binary masks and categories, it is challenging to find a unified representation.